The Story of the Zombies’ Masterpiece, ‘Odessey and Oracle’

-Their first records had been released on the Decca label in the UK (Parrot Records in the US), but in the spring of ’67, the band signed a new deal with CBS worldwide and entered the legendary Abbey Road studios to begin work on a new set of songs.
-They worked with engineers Geoff Emerick and Peter Vance, but it was keyboardist Rod Argent and bassist Chris White who took on the role of producing the new material.
+Their earliest records had been released on the Decca label in the U.K., but in the spring of 1967, the band signed a new deal with CBS worldwide and entered the legendary Abbey Road studios to begin work on a new set of songs with engineers Geoff Emerick and Peter Vance.
+But it was keyboardist Rod Argent and bassist Chris White who took on the role of producing the new material.

-The somber verses of ‘Brief Candles‘ give way to a joyous chorus that sinks its claws right in and never lets go, while ‘Hung Up On a Dream‘ ends side one of the original LP with one of the band’s most hauntingly beautiful songs.
-The mood created is, in fact, dreamlike, but not in an overblown psychedelic sense — it’s a purer dream with dynamic interplay between the guitars and keyboards.
-The band manage to avoid the cliches and pitfalls of the dayglo era, while still capturing the essence of it in full technicolor.
-The entire album basks in the glow of summer, the season itself name checked in a few of the songs.
+The somber verses of “Brief Candles” give way to a joyous chorus that sinks in, while “Hung Up on a Dream” creates a mood that’s dreamlike, but not in an overblown psychedelic sense.
+The band managed to avoid the cliches and pitfalls of the era while still capturing its essence in full technicolor.
+The entire album basks in the glow of summer, with the season itself even name-checked in a few of the songs.

-By the time the album was released, however, the band were no more.
-Internal politics and the usual band tensions put an end to one of the British invasion’s most unique acts.
-Argent and White were off to other travels with the band Argent, while the unmistakeable voice of Colin Blunstone would be found on a series of solo albums.
+But by the time the album was released, the band was over.
+Internal politics and the usual group tensions had put an end to one of the British invasion’s most distinct acts.
+Argent and White formed the band Argent, while singer Colin Blunstone launched a solo career.

-That would have been the end of the Zombies story were it not for the tuned in ears of the legendary Al Kooper, who, aside from being a musician of note in his own right, was newly assigned to the A&R department at Columbia Records US.
-Kooper brought the LP back with him from a trip to England in 1968.
-“I took a vacation in the UK and I bought about 40 LPs,” he recalled in the liner notes to ‘Odessey,’ explaining that this one stood out among all the rest.
-After learning that label boss Clive Davis was going to pass on the album, Kooper convinced him otherwise.
-“I talked him into releasing it,” he said.
+That would have been the end of the Zombies’ story if not for Al Kooper, who was newly assigned to the A&R department at Columbia Records in the U.S. He brought Odessey and Oracle back with him from a trip to England in 1968.
+After learning that label boss Clive Davis was going to pass on the album, Kooper convinced him to release it.